0chain/0chain/README.md

 The magic_block_file setting in the 0chain.yaml file needs to be updated with the new name of the magic block created.

-Update the miner config file so it is set to the new dkg summaries.
+Update the miner config file, so it is set to the new dkg summaries.
 To do this edit the docker.local/build.miner/b0docker-compose.yml file.
 On line 55 is a flag "--dkg_file" set it to the dkg summary files created with the magic block.

 ## Initial states

-The balance for the various nodes is setup in a `initial_state.yaml` file.
+The balance for the various nodes is set up in a `initial_state.yaml` file.
 This file is a list of node ids and token amounts.

 The initial state yaml file is entered as a command line argument when